-The Eagle Ski Club 2018 Ski Mountaineering Symposium will be held in the Holiday Inn Hotel at Filton in Bristol over the weekend of 9th - 11th Nov 2018.
+The Eagle Ski Club 2018 Ski Mountaineering Symposium was held in the Holiday Inn Hotel at Filton in Bristol over the weekend of 9th - 11th Nov 2018.

 A series of lectures and workshops are scheduled for Sat 10th Nov, but you are encouraged to come for the weekend.
 The symposium will cover areas of general ski touring interest, with some lectures focusing on ski touring in North America.

 Overnight accommodation will be available in the hotel on Friday and Saturday nights, and a dinner (with speaker) will be held on the Saturday night - making this an ideal opportunity to socialise, to meet up with ski touring friends, or to make new contacts.

 The Club's AGM will be held at 5pm on Saturday.

 Also on the Sunday, local members will be leading activities - the Bristol area offers a wide range of options including the Avon cycleway, single-track mountain biking, city and country walking, roadside cragging or indoor walls, whilst the Gloucester dry ski slope is only a short drive away.

 The symposium is open both to members of the Eagle Ski Club and non-members, so this could be a good opportunity to bring a friend who is interested in learning more about ski touring.
 Follow the link below for the online booking system.

 |09:00 - 09:15||Registration|

 |09:30 - 10:15||Touring Possibilities in North America|